openbridge/api-datavault/README.md

 <h3>API Key</h3>

+Is a unique 32 bit key associated with URL that needs to be send as part of the payload.

+`"api_key" ` is a required field in JSON payload.

+For example:

+`{"foo":"bar", "api_key":"Y20YVVNCESCVNL6S03H3HIPMT7NKTKV6"}`

+ If API Key doesn't associated with URL, then the server will throw 403 error.
+One key can authenticate only one URL.

 <h3>Keep it safe, keep it hidden</h3>

 Please keep your API Key and your URL secure.
 Treat them like you would your username and password.